Finiteness of CAT(0) group actions: Introduction

-Theorem \ref{theo-intro-splitting} is the starting point for our finiteness theorem.
-The second step is realizing that the $\varepsilon$-collapsing of an action of $\Gamma$ on $X$ can occur on different subspaces of $X$ at different scales; a careful analysis of this phenomenon allows us to {\em renormalize}, in a precise sense, the metric of $X$, keeping the diameter of the quotient $\Gamma \backslash X$ bounded, and obtaining the following key-result, similar to Buyalo's \cite[Theorem 1.1]{buyalo} (see Section \ref{finiteness} and Remark \ref{rmk-splitting} for a more precise statement):
+The final step for Theorem \ref{theo-intro-finiteness} is realizing that the $\varepsilon$-collapsing of an action of $\Gamma$ on $X$ can occur on different subspaces of $X$ at different scales; a careful analysis of this phenomenon allows us to {\em renormalize}, in a precise sense, the metric of $X$, keeping the diameter of the quotient $\Gamma \backslash X$ bounded, and obtaining the following result, similar to Buyalo's \cite[Theorem 1.1]{buyalo}, which we believe is of independent interest (see Section \ref{finiteness} and Remark \ref{rmk-splitting} for a more precise statement):

 \begin{theorem}[Renormalization] ${}$\\ Given $P_0,r_0,D_0$, there exist $s_0 = s_0(P_0,r_0,D_0)>0$ and $\Delta_0 = \Delta_0(P_0,D_0)$ such that the following holds.
-Let $\Gamma$ be a discrete and $D_0$-cocompact isometry group of a proper, geodesically complete, $(P_0,r_0)$-packed $\textup{CAT}(0)$-space $X$: then, $\Gamma$ admits also a faithful, discrete, $\Delta_0$-cocompact action by isometries on a $\textup{CAT}(0)$-space $X'$ isometric to $X$, such that $\textup{sys}^\diamond(\Gamma, X') \geq s_0$.\\ Moreover, the action of $\Gamma$ on $X$ is nonsingular if and only if the action on $X'$ is nonsingular. \end{theorem}
+Let $\Gamma$ be a discrete and $D_0$-cocompact isometry group of a proper, geodesically complete, $(P_0,r_0)$-packed, $\textup{CAT}(0)$-space $X$: then, $\Gamma$ admits also a faithful, discrete, $\Delta_0$-cocompact action by isometries on a $\textup{CAT}(0)$-space $X'$ isometric to $X$, such that $\textup{sys}^\diamond(\Gamma, X') \geq s_0$.\\ Moreover, the action of $\Gamma$ on $X$ is nonsingular if and only if the action on $X'$ is nonsingular. \end{theorem}

 This theorem allows us to deduce the finiteness of nonsinngular groups $\Gamma$ in the class CAT$_0 (P_0, r_0, D_0)$, using Serre's classical presentation of groups acting on simply connected spaces, and to obtain Corollary \ref{cor-intro-finiteness-of-manifolds} from Cheeger's and Fukaya's finiteness theorems. {\em Remark.} Explicitly, we may take $\Delta_0 = 2^{n_0}(D_0 +\sqrt{n_0})$, where $n_0=P_0/2$ bounds the dimension of every $X$ in CAT$_0 (P_0, r_0, D_0)$ (see Proposition \ref{prop-packing}).
 Also the constant $s_0$ could be made explicit in terms of $P_0,R_0,D_0$ and of the Margulis' constant $\varepsilon_0 =\varepsilon_0 (P_0,r_0)$, following the proof of Theorem \ref{theo-bound-systole} and using the function $\sigma_0(P_0,r_0,D_0)$ appearing in Theorem \ref{theo-intro-splitting} (itself explicitable in terms of $P_0,R_0,D_0$ and of the universal bound of the index of the lattice of translations ${\mathcal L}(G)$ in any crystallographic group $G$ of dimension $\leq n_0$).
 The only quantity which is not explicit is the Margulis constant $\varepsilon_0(P_0,r_0)$ provided by \cite{BGT11}.
 Another immediate (although a-priori highly non-trivial) consequence of Theorem \ref{theo-intro-finiteness} is that there exists a uniform bound on the order of the finite subgroups of the groups $\Gamma$ under consideration.
 We stress that the existence of such a bound is new also for isometry groups $\Gamma$ of Hadamard manifolds; for instance, this is a key-assumption in the theory of convergence of Riemannian orbifolds of Fukaya.
 A similar bound is proved in \cite{Fuk86} under the additional assumption of a lower bound on the volume of $M=\Gamma \backslash X$.
 More explicitly, there exists a constant $b_0 = b_0(P_0,r_0) > 0$ (whose geometric meaning is explained in Proposition \ref{prop-decomposition-CS}) such that the following holds: